 Of course, having a risk factor doesn’t mean you will ever develop breast cancer, the Centers for Disease Control and Prevention (CDC) points out, and not all risk factors have the same impact.

-These lifestyle factors are ways all women can take action to help reduce breast cancer, according to the CDC:
+These lifestyle factors are ways women can take action to help reduce breast cancer, according to the CDC:

 - Make regular exercise part of your life.
 Women who are not physically active have a higher risk of breast cancer.